carolinaah/DataBox/final_project_CarolinaArroyo.md

 **Question** | **Main findings**
 ------------- | -------------
-Did you know this information before reading this website? | What population group do you think this website is intended for? |
+Did you know this information before reading this website? | None of the interviewees knew about this information before, reaffirming the need to spread information about this topic.
+What population group do you think this website is intended for? | Most of the respondents expressed that the website is intended for more educated audiences than what I am expecting.
+I will go through the storyboard again to see if I can identified any technical word or any statistics that are hard to understand.
-What do you think is the purpose of this website? | What did you find confusing?
-What would you change? |
+What do you think is the purpose of this website? | All respondents agree that the purpose of the page is to raise awareness about mental health and convince people to sign the petition.
+However, none of them mentioned that this page is explicitly to raise awareness about mental health of adolescents, which makes me believe that I will need to emphasize this point.
+What did you find confusing?
+What would you change? | Respondents mentioned that the information sounds repetitive and that they were able to find some typos in the text.
+One of them brought up the need to specify how much investment is needed, which is something I completely missed in the storyboard.
-Without thinking about your answer, mention the first word that comes into your head when you think about mental health |
+Without thinking about your answer, mention the first word that comes into your head when you think about mental health | Two of the three respondents mentioned the type of idea the website is intended to create.

 ## Answers
-Interviewee 1
+Interviewee 1.
+Male.
+Heinz College student.
+Age: 32
 1. Conocías esta información antes de leer este website?
 No.
 2. Para que grupo poblacional crees que este website está dirigido?
-Para un grupo con un nivel educativo de prepatoria o más dado que contenido cuantitativo que no mucha gente será capaz de entender fácilmente.
+Para un grupo con un nivel educativo de prepatoria o más dado que contenido cuantitativo que no mucha gente será capaz de entender fácilmente. *For a group with a high school educational level or more given that quantitative content that not many people will be able to understand easily.*
 3. Cual crees que es el objetivo de este website?
-Buscar que la personas firmen una peticion para que eleven el gasto en salud mental en Mexico.
+Buscar que la personas firmen una peticion para que eleven el gasto en salud mental en Mexico. *Seek people to sign a petition to increase mental health spending in Mexico.*
 4. Qué encontraste confuso?
 Qué cambiarías?
 No queda claro si el presupuesto actual es suficiente o cual debiera ser el presupuesto ideal.
 5. Sin pensar en tu respuesta, menciona la primera palabra que llegue a tu cabeza cuando piensas en salud mental psicologos o psiquitras.

-Interviewee 2
+Interviewee 2.
+Female.
+Heinz College student.
+Age: 29
 1. Conocías esta información antes de leer este website?
 No
-2. Para que grupo poblacional crees que este website está dirigido? mexicanos interesados en temas de política pública o que hacen uso de las redes sociales pero tienen cierto interés por asuntos públicos
+2. Para que grupo poblacional crees que este website está dirigido? mexicanos interesados en temas de política pública o que hacen uso de las redes sociales pero tienen cierto interés por asuntos públicos *Mexicans interested in public policy issues or who make use of social networks but have some interest in public affairs*
-3. Cual crees que es el objetivo de este website? generar conciencia sobre la salud mental
+3. Cual crees que es el objetivo de este website? generar conciencia sobre la salud mental *raise awareness about mental health*
 4. Qué encontraste confuso?
 Qué cambiarías? hay algunos typos en la redacción del texto.
+Hay frases que suenan repetitivas. *there are some typos in the wording of the text.
+There are phrases that sound repetitive.*
-5. Sin pensar en tu respuesta, menciona la primera palabra que llegue a tu cabeza cuando piensas en salud mental
+5. Sin pensar en tu respuesta, menciona la primera palabra que llegue a tu cabeza cuando piensas en salud mental.

-Interviewee 3
+Ayuda. *Help*

+Interviewee 3.
+Female.
+Heinz College student.
+Age: 27
 1. Conocías esta información antes de leer este website?
 No
 2. Para que grupo poblacional crees que este website está dirigido?
-14 a 50 años de edad.
+14 a 50 años de edad. *14 to 50 years of age.*
-3. Cual crees que es el objetivo de este website? crear awareness para que las personas participen en la peticion
+3. Cual crees que es el objetivo de este website? crear conciencia para que las personas participen en la peticion *raise awareness for people to participate in the petition*
 4. Qué encontraste confuso?
-Qué cambiarías? siento que la informacion se repite un poco, podria ser mas conciso
+Qué cambiarías? siento que la informacion se repite un poco, podria ser mas conciso. *I feel like the information repeats itself a little bit, it could be more concise.*
-5. Sin pensar en tu respuesta, menciona la primera palabra que llegue a tu cabeza cuando piensas en salud mental challenge
+5. Sin pensar en tu respuesta, menciona la primera palabra que llegue a tu cabeza cuando piensas en salud mental.
+Obstaculo. *Challenge*